 Then there are similarly large programs which are in effect contracted out to, or purchased from, the private or NGO sectors.
 Suffice to say that you need to have very strong contracts with the third parties, the design of which needs high quality legal advice.

-Last but not least, I offer the following thoughts on the sensible use of those smaller budgets which are often used to support projects which contribute to the Government’s wide or narrow objectives but which are owned and controlled outside government.
+Last but not least, I offer the following thoughts on the sensible use of those smaller budgets which are often used to subsidise projects driven by organisations outside central government but which contribute to the Government’s objectives.
 One example might be a cash-strapped company seeking a grant to help it develop an innovative new product in an interesting field.
 Another might be a local authority wanting to test a novel way of delivering services.
 Politicians love announcing such expenditure, but it can be hard to ensure that the it is doing real good.

 ‘Money may be used as a sop, or it may be used as a lever.
 When you use it as a sop . . . you get some friendly notes in the press . . . but it is gone.
 But if you use it as a lever it may be made to influence matters of far greater consequence than is measured even by the actual amount involved’ - Sir Winston Churchill